sNaj2k/OctoPrint-Ikea-tradfri/README.md

 # OctoPrint-Ikea-tradfri

 Plugin was dicontinued and I had to install it.
 After getting random issues I asked ChatGPT to make it work again and after some time I brought it back to life.
-I have no idea what I'm doing, but it did the job.
+I have no idea what I'm doing, but it is working.

 ---